friction2d/friction2d.github.io/_drafts/friction-094.md

 ## Notes

 * Windows setup/portable are not signed and will trigger warnings during installation and/or first run
-* Development, testing and usage primarily happens on Windows 10 and Ubuntu 22.04
-  * Reported issues must be replicable on one of these platforms

 Friction is beta quality software, expect issues and missing/broken features.

 ## Known Issues

+* HiDPI on Windows does not work
-* Adjusting shader effect parameters might trigger a crash in some circumstances
+* Adjusting shader effect parameters might trigger a crash on Linux
 * CSS style sheets are not supported when importing an SVG
   * SVG's from Adobe Illustrator (and others?) may have issues due to this
   * In some circumstances this might result in an invalid undo state after import